Kaelzs/SS-Modifier/README.md

 ### Modifier line

-The modifier line declares how to modify the group of current profile.
-You can declare the modifier line by adding `#!insert` or `#!append` before any plain line, it will insert or append the line to the group of current profile.
+The modifier line declares how to modify the group of the current profile.
+You can declare the modifier line by adding `#!insert` or `#!append` before any plain line, it will insert or append the line to the group of the current profile.

 ``` Properties
 [Rule]